-Cardiff Bay has played a significant part in Cardiff’s development, not only during the Industrial Revolution but over the last 20 years too.
-Its historical roots has given me one of my favourite facts to quote; “The first million pound deal in the world was done in the Coal Exchange in Cardiff Bay in 1904.”
+The history of Cardiff Bay has played a significant part in Cardiff’s development, not only during the Industrial Revolution but over the last 20 years too.
+The history of Tiger Bay, as Cardiff’s docks were originally known, has given me one of my favourite facts to quote; “The first million pound deal in the world was done in the Coal Exchange in Cardiff Bay in 1904.”

 Cardiff Bay during the Industrial Revolution

 Cardiff came alive in the late 18th Century when the second Marquess of Bute built up the Cardiff dock area and railway lines from the South Wales Valley’s, to export coal to the rest of the world.
 The town grew rapidly from the 1830’s, at a rate of 80% per decade.
 The area was originally called Tiger Bay, but is now known as Cardiff Bay, which has funky bars, shopping, boat trips and visitor attractions.

 A major part in Cardiff’s development was exporting coal from the South Wales Valley’s to the rest of the world.
 The coal mining industry helped Cardiff become the capital city of Wales and the Third Marquess of Bute, who owned the docks, become the richest man in the world, at the time.